-Lobo Online allows you to check your financial status with the University, mid-term and final grades, and register for courses.
-You access Lobo Online from the Sul Ross web www.sulross.edu.
-Click on MY SRSU, login, and select Lobo Online.
-You will need your student identification number (usually your Campus Wide ID or Banner ID) and your personal identification number (PIN).
+The student dashboard allows you to check your financial status with the University, midterm and final grades, and register for courses.
+Access the student dashboard from the Sul Ross web www.sulross.edu.
+Click on mySRSU, login with your Lobo ID and password, and select Student Dashboard.